esamattis/piler/README.md

-# Code sharing and management
+# Client-side code sharing and management for Express

-**Express-share** is an extension for [Express][] which takes browser script management by the balls.
+**Express-share** is an extension for the [Express][] web framework.
+It takes browser script management by the balls.
 It handles all the scripts-tags which are sent to the browser.

 The grand scheme is that you can seamlessly write server and client-side code.
 You can **embed client-side code in to your Node.js files!** It should be